debampl/phaseField/README.md

 $ make -j <num of available processor>
 $ mpirun -n <num of available processor> main
 ```
-This is start running and provide the results file in solutions-iteraions-number.vtu.
-The result is visualized in paraview.
+This is the start of running and provide the results file in solutions-iteraions-number.vtu.
+The result is visualized in Paraview.

-Initially, the implementation was not converging with material parameters of the paper stiffness matrix components.
-Therefore, the execute the same model equation of the paper I have used an isotropic elastic material with material parameters given in parameters.prm
+Initially, the implementation was not converging with the material parameters of the paper stiffness matrix components.
+Therefore, I have used an isotropic elastic material with material parameters given in the parameters to execute the same model equation as in the paper.prm
-However, the model equation is same as the reference paper.
+However, the model equation is the same as the reference paper.

 ### NOTE
 It is worth noting that while executing the cmake and make -j  <nprocs> in the main phase-field folder after git clone, It is very much necessary to install and update Install CMake, p4est, and deal.II (version 9.6.0 or above required).
-I had a lot of trouble to install deal.II and make work with ninja due to my computer does not have right amount of swap memory in WSL ubuntu.
-I spent almost 2-3 days to make things clear then work on the PRISMS-PF modules.
+I had a lot of trouble installing the deal.II and make work with Ninja due to my computer does not have the right amount of swap memory in WSL Ubuntu.
+I spent almost 2-3 days making things clear, then worked on the PRISMS-PF modules.

-#### These are few tips to make things work while installing deal.II
+#### These are a few tips to make things work while installing the deal.II
 ```
 rm -rf build/
 mkdir build